ryanquinnnelson/CMU-11685-Frame-Level-Classification-of-Speech-using-Deep-Learning/README.md

     - Current: mount script assumes the name of the drive to mount.
     - Improvement: we pass in the name of the drive to mount as an argument to the script.

+## How octopus is used for this project

+We were given a dataset of audio recordings (utterances) and asked to classify each speech frame into one of 71 phoneme states.
+We were given 14542 training utterances (18482968 frames), 2683 validation utterances (1935669 frames), and 2600 test utterances (1910012 frames).
+Audio utterances were already preprocessed into raw melspectrograms frames.
+Utterances had a variable number of frames, but every frame had 40 dimensions.

+We were asked to implement a multilayer perceptron (MLP) model to classify the frames.
+One of the important hyperparameters to tune was the amount of context provided around each frame.
+On its own, a single frame doesn't contain much information.
+High accuracy was only achievable by including some number of surrounding frames for context.

+I customized the `customized` module for this dataset and formatted output for the kaggle competition.
+The highest accuracy I was able to achieve on the private kaggle leaderboard was 79.704% (rank 17/316).